Hyatt’s New Alila Mayakoba Opens, Replacing Andaz After Renovation

-In March 2025, we saw the Andaz Mayakoba close.
-The plan is for the property to undergo a full renovation, and then move upmarket, and reopen as the Alila Mayakoba.
-There’s now an update, as the new property is bookable.
+In March 2025, we saw the Andaz Mayakoba close, so that the property could undergo a full renovation, and move upmarket.
+There’s now an update, as the new property has opened as the Alila Mayakoba.

-The Alila Mayakoba is now bookable for stays as of February 12, 2026.
+The Alila Mayakoba has opened for stays as of today, February 12, 2026.
 Mayakoba is a resort complex near Cancun, which otherwise has Rosewood and Banyan Tree properties.
-This property will mark the Alila brand’s entry into the Latin America and Caribbean market.
+This property marks the Alila brand’s entry into the Latin America and Caribbean market.

 For those not familiar with Alila, it’s one of Hyatt’s wellness focused luxury brands.
 I’d generally consider it to be on par with Park Hyatt, though there’s also a lot of inconsistency.
 Alila properties range in price from $100 per night to $2,000 per night.

-As far as dining goes, the property will boast Pool and Grill at Seaside (the all-day dining restaurant), The Beach Club (featuring a DJ, open for lunch and dinner), Casa Amate (a farm-to-table dinner restaurant), and El Huerto Chef’s Atelier (a chef’s garden workshop concept).
+As far as dining goes, the property boasts Alisio Beach Club (a daytime pool and beach venue), Casa Amate (a farm-to-table dinner restaurant), Xiim Bar (an all-day bar and lounge, serving drinks), and El Huerto Chef’s Atelier (a chef’s garden workshop concept).

 Alila Mayakoba Casa Amate